 Is Fibromyalgia Real?

 First and foremost, make sure your physician acknowledges fibromyalgia.
 If he/she does not, receiving a fibromyalgia diagnosis will take longer, if ever, to obtain.
-Many physicians recognize fibromyalgia as being real, but there are still many that do not believe it is real.
+Many physicians recognize fibromyalgia as being a real condition, but there are still many who do not believe it is accurate.

 Bottom line: Fibromyalgia IS real.
 It is up to you to voice what you are experiencing and help your body to heal.
-Don’t let anyone say that what you are experiencing isn’t real or that it is in your head.
-I know how much that hurts to hear someone say that to you.
+Don’t let anyone say what you are experiencing isn’t real or in your head.
+I know how much it hurts to hear someone say that to you.

 - the type of pain it is – stabbing, throbbing, dull